makrai/notes/yin2004-game-sentence-clustering.md

 ## 5.3 Clustering Evaluation

-Since DQN models cannot be evaluated for their SNN classification ability, we use the clustering method to compare the learned features among model all learned models.
+* Since DQN models cannot be evaluated for their SNN classification ability, we use the clustering method to compare the learned features among models
-The evaluation metric is Vmeasure (Rosenberg and Hirschberg, 2007).
+* The evaluation metric is Vmeasure (Rosenberg and Hirschberg, 2007).
 The
   * a combination of homogeneity score and completeness score of clusters, and computationally similar to the F-score.
     * Homogeneity means each cluster should contain only one-class of